-In this article we examine factors behind the low detection rate of fraud using analytics, and ways that companies can build greater confidence in the effective use of analytics to combat fraud.
-In looking at the analytics-related aspects explored in KPMG’s Global profiles of the fraudster, the article offers perspective on the positive implications for businesses when trust is carefully managed in an anti-fraud analytics program.
+We examine factors behind the low detection rate of fraud using analytics, and offer our perspective on the benefits for businesses when trust is carefully managed in analytics programs.

-Fraud is a very damaging facet of business life that companies often suffer from.
-To detect fraudsters, companies often deploy data & analytics to search for suspicious transactions.
-If a detection program is going to succeed, it must have access to reliable data and be trusted to perform according to the company’s expectations.
+Fraud is a very damaging facet of business life which companies often suffer from.
+To detect fraudsters, companies can deploy data & analytics to search for suspicious transactions.
+For a detection program to be successful, it must have access to reliable data and be trusted to perform according to the company’s expectations.
 Executives must have confidence the analytics will work as intended, and they may lose trust in the anti-fraud program if it does not successfully detect cases of wrongdoing in the early phases.

 People must be confident that the analytics algorithms are working as intended and must trust each other to use them properly.
 Find out more about the elements of an effective, anti-fraud analytics process and how companies may benefit from a carefully managed program of fraud detection.